Generalized $\eta$-pairing approach to interacting non-Hermitian systems in arbitrary dimensions: Introduction

 \section{Introduction}

 Non-Hermitian quantum physics has recently attracted growing interest \cite{Ashida2020,Bergholtz2021,Okuma2023}.
 In particular, non-Hermitian quantum systems host many interesting phenomena without Hermitian analogs \cite{Gong2018,Kawabata2019,Kawabata2021}.
-One such phenomenon is the non-Hermitian skin effect \cite{Torres2018,Yao2018}, where many eigenstates of the non-Hermitian Hamiltonian are localized at the boundaries of the system \cite{Slager2020,Okuma2020,Zhang2020}.
-Note that the conventional non-Hermitian skin effect is a phenomenon of the single-particle eigenstates of noninteracting systems with bulk translation symmetry, which has been extensively studied and is well understood in the framework of non-Bloch band theory \cite{Amoeba2024}.
+One such phenomenon is the non-Hermitian skin effect stemming from the non-Hermiticity of the Hamiltonian \cite{Torres2018,Yao2018}, where many eigenstates are localized at the boundaries of the system.
+Note that the conventional non-Hermitian skin effect is a phenomenon of the single-particle eigenstates of noninteracting systems with bulk translation symmetry, which has been extensively studied and is well understood in the framework of non-Bloch band theory \cite{Slager2020,Okuma2020,Zhang2020,Amoeba2024}.

 Then, a natural question arises: Can this anomalous localization survive in the presence of many-body interactions or in the absence of bulk translation symmetry?
 If the answer is yes in certain models, then there should be some new mechanism for the anomalous localization in correlated non-Hermitian systems, which goes beyond the framework of band theory.
-Despite recent several numerical studies of the fate of skin effects under interactions \cite{Lee2020,Liu2020,Ryu2022,Alsallom2022,Neupert2022,Yoshida2022,Rangi2025}, a precise and clearer understanding of this issue remains challenging, due to the lack of a rigorous theory for interacting non-Hermitian fermionic systems.
+Recently, there have been various numerical studies of the fate of skin effects under interactions \cite{Lee2020,Liu2020,Ryu2022,Alsallom2022,Neupert2022,Yoshida2022,Longhi2023,YZNK2024,Rangi2025}, which focus on the case of one-dimensional systems.
+However, establishing a precise and universal understanding of this issue remains challenging, due to the lack of a rigorous theory for interacting non-Hermitian many-body systems in arbitrary spatial dimensions (with or without the bulk translation symmetry).
+Note that all the previous rigorous analytical results on the interacting non-Hermitian systems are based on the Bethe-ansatz method and are limited to one-dimensional systems with bulk translation symmetry \cite{F-K1998,N-K-U2021,M-H-P2023,K-P-A2023,WLSW2023,ZQWCC2024,WZYW2026}.

-The so-called eta-pairing theory established in the seminal work of C. N. Yang \cite{Yang1989} provides a mechanism for analytically constructing exact and nontrivial many-particle eigenstates of interacting fermionic systems.
-For Hermitian Hubbard models defined on a lattice $\Lambda$, the eta-pairing operator takes the general form
+An important rigorous theory for interacting Hermitian many-body systems is the so-called eta-pairing theory established in the seminal work of C. N. Yang \cite{Yang1989}, which was very influential and has wide applications in many branches of condensed matter and quantum physics, ranging from superconductivity, quantum phase transitions, quantum thermalization, to quantum many-body scars \cite{Zhang1997,Fradkin2015,Roy2018,Nandkishore2015,Garrison2017,Veness2017,Clark2018,Bernevig2020,Motrunich2020}.
+This theory provides a mechanism for analytically constructing exact and nontrivial many-particle eigenstates of interacting fermionic systems in arbitrary spatial dimensions (even without the bulk translation symmetry) \cite{Yang1991}.
+Specifically, for Hermitian Hubbard models defined on a lattice $\Lambda$, the eta-pairing operator takes the general form